aphalo/romnidriver/README.md

 not.
 This makes it possible to disable specific functions rather than the dependent package failing to load.
 The instructions below are to be followed when on-line access to spectrometers is needed.
-If this is not the case, Java and OmniDriver do not need to be installed, and in some cases not even this package needs to be installed.
+If this is not the case, Java and OmniDriver do not need to be installed, and in the case of ‘ooacquire’, ‘rOmniDriver’ does not need to be installed to use functions that do not depend on an active conection to a spectrometer.

 ### Requirements

 OmniDriver from Ocean Insight is written in the computer language Java.
-To access the functions in this driver from R, we need to use a bridge between the two computer languages, which is provided by R package ‘rJava’ available from CRAN. ‘rJava’ requires that the Java OpenJDK or Java JDK, the Java development kit, is installed.
-Installing only the Java JRE, the Java runtime environment, is not enough in this case, although it is for many other programs written in Java.
-In other words being able to run other Java programs does not ensure that the needed JDK is already installed.
+To access the functions in this driver from R, we need to use a bridge between the two computer languages, which is provided by R package ‘rJava’ available from CRAN. ‘rJava’ requires the Java development kit to be installed. installed.
+Distributions **Temurin 8 OpenJDK**, **Corretto 8 OpenJDK**, or **Java 8 JDK** (Java Open development kit) are know to work.
+Temurin OpenJDK and Corretto OpenJDK are free distributions, in contrast to Oracle’s Java 8, which has some restrictions and is less frequently updated.

+*The Java run-time is not enough!* Thus, being able to run other Java programs does not ensure that the needed JDK is already installed as needed.

 #### Java